xiurongy3506/github-tutorial/README.md

 3. Now go back to the command line, and add this file to staging area.
 `git add README.md"`

+* _Git add: Adds files from the working directory to the staging area.
+Here are 3 ways you can use git add_
+    * `git add [filename]`
+    * `git add .` adds the current directory
+    * `git add --all` includes all changes, including deleted files

 4. Once you have added the file, commit it with a message that will help you reference what you did.
 `git commit -m "[message]"`

+_Git commit -m: Takes a snapshot of the files on the stage._

 5. Now you have to set connection with your remote repo in github in order to push your commits.
 Use the following format
 `git remote add origin [URL]`

+_git remote add origin [URL]: Sets connection with between the local repo and the remote repo, then, give it a short name_

 * Note: Once you added the remote origin, you no longer have to added next time unless you want the file to go to a diferent remote.
     * you can find the URL under "...push an existing repository from the command line"
     * <img src="https://raw.githubusercontent.com/xiurongy3506/github-tutorial/f192d3392b30669d574da82586be6f30ebcf1840/reposetup_.png" id="c9.io" alt="" />